Camay Logo

 What is Camay?

 Since its launch in 1926, Camay has been a staple in women’s skincare routines globally.
 Created by Procter & Gamble in response to the need for a pure, white soap, this acclaimed American brand has been a loyal ally for women for nearly a hundred years.
-Currently, under the ownership of Unilever, Camay continues to offer women a dependable and effective solution for maintaining radiant skin.
+Currently owned by Unilever, Camay continues to offer women a dependable and effective solution for maintaining radiant skin.

 1980s